Dr. Felicia Cosman, MD

-Dr. Felicia Cosman is a clinical scientist, endocrinologist and osteoporosis specialist.
-She is Professor of Medicine at Columbia University and is North American Co-Editor in Chief of the journal Osteoporosis International, an international multidisciplinary journal that focuses on research related to the diagnosis, prevention and management of osteoporosis.
+Dr. Felicia Cosman, MD is a clinical scientist, endocrinologist and osteoporosis specialist.
+She is a professor of medicine at Columbia University and a North American Co-Editor in Chief of the journal Osteoporosis International, an international multidisciplinary journal that focuses on research related to the diagnosis, prevention and management of osteoporosis.
 She received a BA from Cornell, MD from Stony Brook, and completed internship, residency and endocrinology fellowship at Columbia University College of Physicians and Surgeons.

 Dr. Cosman has had many grants from NIH, DOD, foundations and industry and has published over 185 peer-reviewed papers in journals including the New England Journal of Medicine and Journal of the American Medical Association.
 She has written over 50 book chapters for textbooks in internal medicine (multiple editions of Harrison’s Internal Medicine), osteoporosis, endocrinology, rheumatology, and gynecology.
 She has been a coeditor for several professional textbooks, including “Osteoporosis: An Evidence Based Approach to the Prevention of Fractures” (American College of Physicians) and “Marcus and Feldman’s Osteoporosis Fifth Edition” (Elsevier Academic Press).
 She is the author of “What Your Doctor May Not Tell You About Osteoporosis” (Warner Books).